This post may contain affiliate links. Please read our disclosure policy.

 • To your Crockpot, add the broth and salt.
 Set the temperature to high.
 Meanwhile, clean and chop the potatoes, then place in the slow cooker and stir.

-• Cook on high for 3 to 3.5 hours until soft.
+• Cook on high until soft.
 Our kitchen hasn’t tested, but 6 to 8 hours on low should work fine, stirring a few times for even cooking.
-When they’re about ready, add the cream, butter, and garlic to a small saucepan and heat until warmed through.
+When they’re about ready, heat through the cream mixture in a saucepan until warmed through.

 • Slowly pour it into the Crockpot while mashing the potatoes, taking care to not overwork them.
 There’s no need to drain any excess broth.
 Season with extra salt if needed.
 Set it to “keep warm” until ready to serve!